Jim Grabowski

-James Grabowski (born September 9, 1944) is a former American football player and broadcaster.
-He played college football at the University of Illinois and professionally in the National Football League (NFL) for the Green Bay Packers and the Chicago Bears.
+James Grabowski (born September 9, 1944) is an American former professional football player and broadcaster.
+He played as a running back in the National Football League (NFL), primarily with the Green Bay Packers.

+Grabowski played college football for the Illinois Fighting Illini, earning consensus All-American honors in 1965.
+He was selected in the first round of the 1966 NFL draft with the ninth overall pick.
+Grabowski played in the NFL for Green Bay and the Chicago Bears, winning two Super Bowls with the Packers.
 He was an analyst on Illinois football radio broadcasts for nearly 30 years, retiring after the 2006 season.

 Collegiate playing career

 Grabowski entered the University of Illinois in 1962, out of Taft High School in Chicago.
 At Illinois, Grabowski was a star running back, and was named Associated Press All-American in both 1964 and 1965.
 As a sophomore in 1963, Grabowski was named Most Valuable Player of the Rose Bowl, after leading the Fighting Illini to a 17–7 comeback victory over the Washington Huskies.
 Grabowski received many awards and recognitions after his senior season in 1965, including finishing third in the Heisman Trophy voting, being named The Sporting News co-player of the year and Back of the Year by the Washington Touchdown Club, and receiving the Chicago Tribune Silver Football as the Big Ten Conference Most Valuable Player.
 He finished as the all-time leader in rushing yards in Big Ten history.
 Grabowski was also an outstanding student at the University of Illinois, having been named GTE Academic All-American in 1964 and 1965, and graduated with a degree in finance in 1966.

 Grabowski is a member of the College Football Hall of Fame, inducted in 1995.
 He was also inducted into the GTE Academic All-American Hall of Fame and the Rose Bowl Hall of Fame.
 Additionally, Grabowski was named to the University of Illinois "All-Century" team, and is a member of the National Polish-American Sports Hall of Fame.